 White Belt Mindset

 A little while ago, my Sensei said, “By the way, I have been meaning to tell you for a few years now that you need to improve your left hook and left side kick”.
-These are techniques that have won tournaments for me and I am still not doing it up to Sensei’s standards.
+These are techniques that have won tournaments for me and I can still improve.
 I do not look on these comments with any negativity…just the opposite.
 Sensei could not tell me earlier, as I was probably not ready to hear / understand it.
 I take Sensei’s comments as a massive positive, as it means I can get better.
 And get better, I will.

 To be fair to my beloved martial arts community, we can all get better at mastering our techniques and ourselves.
 Again, it comes back to the comment that there is massive divide between knowing a technique and mastering a technique.
 Do not always chase more and more knowledge, but master the things that you already know.
 I firmly believe that unless you can do the technique 100 times out of 100 in a sparring / fighting / real self-defence situation, you have not mastered the technique.
 Can you say this about your martial arts moves?